Inverter Error Codes

 Like E1, this would be a very uncommon error.
 It comes up in the manual as a ‘return to agent’ problem.
 It’s a sort of catch-all error for a fault/damage in a part that can not be serviced directly.
 Parts includes the fan motor, electrical components and the motherboard.
 E3 errors can present in a variety of ways such as the fan coming on but no heat emitting, the pump making ‘chugging’ sounds but not heating, or the heater simply not responding to any inputs.

-How to prevent this: There’s no way to prevent this, really.
-It’s just luck that would see you get an E3 error.
-This would be very uncommon also.
+How to prevent this: Other than not being careless with your heater, there’s no way to prevent this, really.
+It’s just luck or mislandling that would see you get an E3 error.
+This would be a very uncommon error also.

-How to fix this: I wouldn’t risk doing anything with an E3 error, yourself.
+How to fix this: Do not attempt to do anything to a heater that’s displaying an E3 error code.
 Bring it into your service agent for repair.

 E4 Error Code: Dirt / Water in Fuel